XCTEQ/XCFit/README.md

 ### Carthage

 XCFit and Cucumberish can be installed as Cartahge.
 We need to create `Cartfile` in the root of the project.
 Depending on which version of Swift you are using, we can use different tag
-You can get latest tag t work with Swift 3.1 then `Cartfile` can have following
+You can get latest tag to work with Swift 3.1 then `Cartfile` can have following

              github "Shashikant86/XCFit"